The Docent Council

 Applicants must first be accepted as a Docent-in-Training.
 Docents-in-Training complete a rigorous two-semester course on art history and the museum’s collection as well as teaching and touring techniques for various museum audiences.
 The class meets weekly for three hours each session.
 Because of the volume of information covered in these sessions, few absences are allowed.
 Weekly assignments include readings and independent study and activity in the museum’s galleries.

 Upon successful completion of the course, Docents-in-Training are then mentored by an experienced docent for about six months and join the Docents for ongoing training.
 They must undergo a final evaluation before graduation to full-fledged docent status and are expected to commit at least two years to being a docent.
 Every docent, regardless of years of experience, is evaluated by both peer and education staff evaluators regularly to foster continued growth and professional accomplishment.

-To apply to the docent program, complete the Docent Program Application.
+To apply to the docent program, complete the Docent Application Form.
 Applications are accepted ongoing and kept on file.
 Applicants are then notified to confirm interest and for scheduling of interviews once the timing of the next class has been determined.